john-cd/rust_howto/bk/src/categories/text-processing/other_strings.md

-# OS and non-UTF8 strings
+# OS and non-UTF8 Strings

 {{#include other_strings.incl.md}}